bbugyi200/MyHugoBlog/content/blog/github-repo-rank-system.md

 ## Sample Rank Calculations

 To illustrate the rank algorithm above, I have used it to calculate the ranks of a few select GitHub projects.
 Many of these are projects that I use myself.
 I agree with the ranks output by this algorithm based on each project's support and overall presence on the web.
-If you disagree, **please let me know in the comments**.

 <canvas id='myChart' width='400' height='400'></canvas>
 <script src="js/github-rank-chart.js"></script>